heroku/heroku-buildpack-scala/README.md

 $ heroku config:set SBT_OPTS="-J-Xss4m"
 ```

-Additional tasks
+Running additional tasks before the build
 ----------------

 Sometimes, it might be necessary to run additional sbt tasks before a build and deployment (for example, database migrations).
 Ideally, the tasks should be interdependent such that these tasks run automatically as pre-requisities to `compile stage`, but sometimes this might not be the case.
-To add any additional tasks, set the environment variable `SBT_ADDITIONAL_TASKS` to a list of tasks that should be executed.
+To add any additional tasks, set the environment variable `SBT_PRE_TASKS` to a list of tasks that should be executed.
 If the following is set:

-    SBT_ADDITIONAL_TASKS=flyway:migrate info
+    SBT_PRE_TASKS=flyway:migrate info

 Then, the following command will be run for build: